 • Advised a non-designated Swiss part on a prospective arbitration relating to a contract affected by the EU and UK sanctions imposed on Russia (led by Richard Samuel).

-• Advised an infrastructure developer regarding an ICC arbitration concerning the enforceability of guarantees issued in relation to a US$200 million construction project (as junior counsel).
+• Advised an infrastructure developer regarding an ICC arbitration concerning the enforceability of guarantees issued concerning a US$200 million construction project.

-• Appearing in the Commercial Court in interlocutory applications arising out of a long-running commercial dispute (led by Thomas Roe KC).
+• Appearing in the Commercial Court in interlocutory applications arising from a long-running commercial dispute (led by Thomas Roe KC).

-• Represented a property developer concerning an appeal before the Privy Council arising out of an Antiguan contractual and fraud dispute (as junior counsel).
+• Represented a property developer concerning an appeal before the Privy Council arising out of an Antiguan contractual and fraud dispute.

-• Advised a financial institution in a confidential high-value contractual dispute (led by Simon Davenport KC).
+• Advised a financial institution in a confidential high-value contractual dispute on issues relating to the nature of property rights in intermediated securities (led by Simon Davenport KC).

-• Advised a cryptoasset investment fund on a prospective breach of contract claim (as sole counsel)
+• Advised a digital assets investment fund on a prospective breach of contract claim.

 • Acted for an Italian shipyard in a complex dispute arising out of the construction of super-yachts valued at €31 million and involving claims for breach of a duty of good faith, misrepresentation, and unjust enrichment (led by Richard Samuel).